adambard/learnxinyminutes-docs/c++.html.markdown

 // It will iterate through the vector from index '0' till last index

 // Iterator
-vector<Data_Type>::iterator it; // initialize the iteartor for vector for(it=vector_name.begin(); it!=vector_name.end();++it)
+vector<Data_Type>::iterator it; // initialize the iterator for vector for(it=vector_name.begin(); it!=vector_name.end();++it)

 // For accessing the element of the vector